-Post-surgical treatment options for patients with stage IA tumors (T1ab, N0) and with positive surgical margins (R1, R2) include re-resection (preferred) or RT (category 2B).
-Observation is recommended for patients with T1ab, N0 tumors and with negative surgical margins (R0).
-Patients with T2ab, N0 tumors with negative surgical margins are usually observed.
-Adjuvant chemotherapy is a category 2A recommendation for patients with high-risk features (including poorly differentiated tumors, vascular invasion, wedge resection, tumors >4 cm, visceral pleural involvement, and incomplete lymph node sampling [Nx]) (see Adjuvant Treatment in the NCCN Guidelines for Non-Small Cell Lung Cancer).
+(R0).
+Adjuvant chemotherapy is a category 2A recommendation for patients with T2ab, N0 tumors and negative surgical margins who have high-risk features (including poorly differentiated tumors, vascular invasion, wedge resection, tumors >4 cm, visceral pleural involvement, and unknown lymph node sampling [Nx]) (see Adjuvant Treatment in the NCCN Guidelines for NSCLC).
 If the surgical margins are positive in patients with T2ab, N0 tumors, options include: 1) re-resection (preferred) with (or without) chemotherapy; or 2) RT with (or without) chemotherapy (chemotherapy is recommended for stage IIA).
-309,494

-The NCCN Panel recommends chemotherapy (category 1) for patients with negative surgical margins and stage II disease, including 1) T1ab-2a, N1; 2) T2b, N1; or 3) T3, N0 disease.
-490,675 If surgical margins are positive in these patients, options after an R1 resection include: 1) re-resection and chemotherapy; or 2) chemoradiation (either sequential or concurrent).
+The NCCN Panel recommends chemotherapy (category 1) for patients with negative surgical margins and stage II disease, including 1) T1ab-T2a, N1; 2) T2b, N1; or 3) T3, N0 disease.
+If surgical margins are positive in these patients, options after an R1 resection include: 1) re-resection and chemotherapy; or 2) chemoradiation (either sequential or concurrent).
 Options after an R2 resection include: 1) re-resection and chemotherapy; or 2) concurrent chemoradiation.
 Most NCCN Member Institutions favor concurrent chemoradiation for positive margins, but sequential is reasonable in frailer patients.
-645

-Adjuvant chemotherapy can also be used in patients with stage III NSCLC who have had surgery (see the NCCN Guidelines for Non-Small Cell Lung Cancer).
-Patients with T1-3, N2 or T3, N1 disease (discovered only at surgical exploration and mediastinal lymph node dissection) and positive margins may be treated with chemoradiation; either sequential or concurrent chemoradiation is recommended for an R1 resection, whereas concurrent chemoradiation is recommended for an R2 resection (see Adjuvant Treatment in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-Patients with negative margins may be treated with either 1) chemotherapy (category 1); or 2) sequential chemotherapy plus RT (for N2 only).490
+Adjuvant chemotherapy can also be used in patients with stage III NSCLC who have had surgery (see the NCCN Guidelines for NSCLC).
+Patients with T1-3, N2 or T3, N1 disease (discovered only at surgical exploration and mediastinal lymph node dissection) and positive margins may be treated with chemoradiation; either sequential or concurrent chemoradiation is recommended for an R1 resection, whereas concurrent chemoradiation is recommended for an R2 resection (see Adjuvant Treatment in the NCCN Guidelines for NSCLC).
+Patients with negative margins may be treated with either 1) chemotherapy (category 1); or 2) sequential chemotherapy plus RT (for N2 only).

-For stage IIIA superior sulcus tumors (T4 extension, N0-1) that convert to a resectable status (ie, become resectable) after preoperative concurrent chemoradiation, resection followed by chemotherapy is recommended (see the NCCN Guidelines for Non-Small Cell Lung Cancer).
-If the lesion remains unresectable after preoperative concurrent chemoradiation, the full course of definitive chemo/RT should be completed, followed by chemotherapy as an adjuvant treatment if full doses were not given with concurrent therapy.
+For stage IIIA superior sulcus tumors (T4 extension, N0-1) that become resectable after preoperative concurrent chemoradiation, resection followed by chemotherapy is recommended (see the NCCN Guidelines for NSCLC).
+Surgical reevaluation (including imaging) is done to determine whether the tumor is resectable after treatment.
+If the lesion remains unresectable after preoperative concurrent chemoradiation, the full course of definitive chemo/RT should be completed; an additional 2 cycles of chemotherapy as an adjuvant treatment can be given if full doses were not given with concurrent therapy.
 Among patients with chest wall lesions with T3 invasion-T4 extension, N0-1 disease, those who are initially treated with surgery (preferred) may receive chemotherapy alone if the surgical margins are negative.
 When surgical margins are positive, they may receive either 1) sequential or concurrent chemoradiation; or 2) re-resection with chemotherapy.
 As previously mentioned, most NCCN Member Institutions favor concurrent chemoradiation for positive margins, but sequential is reasonable in frailer patients.
-645 A similar treatment plan is recommended for resectable tumors of the proximal airway or mediastinum (T3-4, N0-1).
+A similar treatment plan is recommended for resectable tumors of the proximal airway or mediastinum (T3-4, N0-1).